Artocarpus hirsutus

-Artocarpus hirsutus, commonly known as wild jack, is a tropical evergreen tree species that is native to India, primarily in Kerala, but also in Karnataka, Maharashtra and Tamil Nadu, where it grows in moist, deciduous to partially evergreen woodlands.
+Artocarpus hirsutus, commonly known as wild jack, hairy bread-fruit tree, hirsute artocarpus or Maria plum is a tropical evergreen tree species native to India.
+It is found primarily in Kerala, but also in Karnataka, Maharashtra and Tamil Nadu, where it grows in moist, deciduous to partially evergreen woodlands.

 Description

 Artocarpus hirsutus grows as a canopy tree and can reach a height of up to 35 m and about 4.5 m in girth.

-The leaves of this tree are simple and phyllotaxy is alternate.
+The leaves are simple and phyllotaxy is alternate.
 The shape can be described as elliptic or ovate with 10-25 cm × 5-14 cm size.
 When it is young it is densely hirsute beneath.
 The apex of leaf is sub-acute or shortly acuminate, base is rounded or sub-acute, and margins undulate.
 Ten to twelve pairs of secondary nerves can be visible, and the length of petiole is about 1.5-3 cm.

-Its flowers are unisexual, in axillary inflorescences and its fruits are syncarps and very sweet, changing to an orange hue when ripe.
+The flowers are unisexual, in axillary inflorescences and its fruits are syncarps and very sweet, changing to an orange hue when ripe.
 Its simple, alternate leaves will ooze latex if broken.
 It is harvested for its wood.

-The ripe fruit of A. hirsutus is eaten after removing the spiny outer skin.
+The ripe fruit is eaten after removing the spiny outer skin.
 The structure of the fruit is similar to that of the much larger jackfruit.
 The seeds are also edible, usually fried as a snack.